Stewart School, Cuttack: History and administration

 The school is under the management of the Diocese of Cuttack, Church of North India.
-The principal is Mr F.C.North.
+The principal is Mrs. D. Martina.

 There are five Stewart Schools in Odisha under the management of the Diocese of Cuttack.
 Stewart School, Cuttack, is the oldest among the five.
 It consistently has students figuring in the top ten of Eastern Indian Indian Certificate of Secondary Education schools.

 Apart from the school, there is a college named Stewart Science College.
 It is affiliated with the Council of Higher Secondary Education, Odisha.

 The Stewart School, Cuttack is a Christian Minority Educational Institution, which is managed by the Managing Committee of the School.
 It is a Charitable Un-Aided Minority Educational.
 It does not receive any kind of financial assistance from the state either for development, maintenance of infrastructure or towards the salary of the staff.
 The sole income of the school is from the fees collected from the parents.
 It runs on no profit.
 The Stewart School, Cuttack is affiliated to the ICSE council, New Delhi and has received the Minority Status Certificate on 26 February 2009 from the National Commission for Minority Educational Institution (NCMEI), Government of India, New Delhi vide F. No. 1568 of 2008-3415.

-Motto

-The motto is Domini Timor Prima Sapientia ("Fear of the Lord is the beginning of Wisdom") from Psalm 111:10 in the Bible.

-Staff and students

-The school has 2,500 students and 80 teachers.

-Affiliations

-The school is affiliated to the Council for the Indian School Certificate Examinations, New Delhi.

-Campus and facilities

-The school is housed in a complex of double-storeyed buildings all around the campus.
-It contains smart classrooms, dedicated laboratories, a computer lab, a large centenary hall, a library-cum-reading room, front lawns, and multiple playgrounds.

-Student life

-Student life includes sports, National Cadet Corps (NCC), cultural activities, school youth festival, monthly quizzes, seminars, debates, and exhibitions on philately, numismatics, environment, and science.

-Sports and extra-curricular activities

-Every year the school has a sports day in which the five houses participate.
-The five houses are: